 Fire starts on rooftop of downtown Delray Beach hotel

-An investigation is underway to find out what caused a fire to spark on the rooftop of The Ray hotel in downtown Delray Beach.
+A fire sparked Thursday morning on the rooftop of The Ray hotel in downtown Delray Beach, prompting evacuations.

 Scripps Only Content 2022